Ways to Give

 A retained life estate gift allows you to give your home to Sterling while retaining the right to live in it for the rest of your life.
 In addition to homes, other examples of real estate gifts include farms, income-producing property or undeveloped land.

-For more information on how a gift of real estate might work for you, please contact the Advancement Office.
+For more information on how a gift of real estate might work for you, please contact the Office of Gift Planning.

 Your life insurance company can supply the forms necessary to complete this type of gift.

-The Advancement Office is ready to consult with you and/or your advisor about gifts of life insurance to Sterling College, and to help with any questions about other charitable giving that may benefit you, your family, and Sterling College.
+The Office of Gift Planning is ready to consult with you and/or your advisor about gifts of life insurance to Sterling College and to help with any questions about other charitable giving that may benefit you, your family and Sterling College.

 The information on this site is not intended as legal, tax or investment advice.
-For such advise, please consult an attorney, tax professional or investment professional.
+For such advice, please consult an attorney, tax professional or investment professional.

 If you are over age 70 ½, the Federal government permits you to rollover up to $100,000 annually from your IRA to Sterling College without increasing your taxable income or paying any additional taxes.
 These tax-free rollover gifts could be $1,000, $10,000 or any amount up to $100,000 this year.
 The gift satisfies your required minimum distribution (RMD) for this year.
 Download the forms needed to make this transfer.